DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/50_binary_language_control.md

 **The Pattern Across Cultures:**

+The **Anunnaki** who withdrew, the **Olympians** who rarely intervened, the God of the **Hebrew Tradition** who became hidden.
+Every advanced culture tells the same story of divine beings who were once present but are now absent.

-**Mesopotamian Mythology**: The Anunnaki gods who had once walked among humans but had withdrawn to the heavens.
+**Mesopotamian Mythology**: The **Anunnaki** gods who had once walked among humans but had withdrawn to the heavens.

-**Greek Mythology**: The Titans who had been overthrown and banished, leaving humans to serve the Olympian gods who rarely intervened directly.
+**Greek Mythology**: The Titans who had been overthrown and banished, leaving humans to serve the **Olympians** who rarely intervened directly.

 **Hebrew Tradition**: A God who had once walked in the Garden of Eden but now remained hidden, communicating only through intermediaries.